Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 Our solution

-Inception rapidly transforms documents and raw data into other forms.
+Inception rapidly transforms raw data and documents into other desired forms.

-Inception is an automated data pre-processor that can greatly speed up data conversion.
+Inception is an automated data pre-processor that can greatly speed up data transformation.

-A child could create the processing scripts used to transform data into a desired form.
+A student could create processing scripts used to transform data into desired forms.

-Inception automates transforming Microsoft Office documents into words that are quickly recorded in a memory-based database.
+2. Documents and associated words are recorded in a memory-based database.

 Evolution